trilinos/Trilinos/cmake/std/atdm/README.md

 # Local ATDM builds of Trilinos

-This directory `cmake/std/atdm/` contains a set of scripts and `*.cmake` files that define a standard ATDM-focused build of Trilinos on a number of different ATDM platforms.
+This directory `cmake/std/atdm/` contains a set of `*.sh` shell scripts and `*.cmake` files that define a standard ATDM-focused build of Trilinos on a number of different ATDM platforms.

 This is used to define a set of automated builds of Trilinos that are run with Jenkins and post to the main Trilinos CDash site using build names that start with `Trilinos-atdm`.
-The CTest driver scripts and Jenkins driver scripts are defined in the Trilinos directory `cmake/ctest/drivers/atdm/` (see the `READM.md` file in that directory for details).
+The CTest driver scripts and Jenkins driver scripts that use this ATDM configuration are defined in the Trilinos directory `cmake/ctest/drivers/atdm/` (see the `READM.md` file in that directory for details) but these details are not necessary in order to just reproduce a build locally as described below.

 **Outline:**
 * <a href="#quick-start">Quick-start</a>